Reactive Attachment Disorder (RAD): Diagnosis, Cause, And Treatment

 • Parenting skills training: This is done to educate parents and caregivers on attachment disorders and teach them needed parenting skills.
 Implementing these techniques into their parenting style can help their child overcome their attachment issues.

-Other treatment strategies can include:
+Other treatment strategies for child and adolescent RAD can include:

 • Deliberately providing a loving, positive, and interactive environment for the child.